 Position and movement in labour

 Lying on your back can make your contractions slower and more painful.
-Movement, such as rocking, swaying and leaning forwards, maximises your body’s ability to give birth as it helps ease your baby along the birth canal.
+Different positions and movement, such as rocking, swaying and leaning forwards, maximises your body’s ability to give birth as it helps ease your baby along the birth canal.

 - Maximises your body’s ability to give birth.